 It is interesting go back to the very beginning – the decision to specialise in horticulture in the first place as a young adult.
 The increase in Asian, Hispanic and Black students enrolling in horticultural studies isn’t in concordance with this lack of representation.
 Horticultural courses have seen a 61% increase in minority students opposed to a 5.6% increase in Caucasian students.
 Despite this increase, curriculums haven’t been adapted to accommodate the shift in ethnic majority that these courses are made up of.
 Studies have shown that as a direct consequence of this failure to acknowledge who is receiving the tuition from these courses, these students don’t feel included – which in turn makes them feel like a minority.
 This then creates an uncomfortable and hostile environment for these students, which in turn increases the probability that they will not see the course through.

-When asked what influenced their decision to go into horticulture as a career, young professionals viewed the exposure to horticulture from a young age to be the main reason for their decision to pursue it as a career.
+When asked what influenced their decision to go into horticulture as a career, young professionals viewed the exposure to horticulture from a young age to be the main reason for their decision to pursue it professionally.
 Charities and courses, as well as campaigns to integrate gardening into schools to grab those children’s interest from the get-go are indeed helping.
 However, these efforts to scout the next generation of Gardeners could also fall to ‘colour-blind’ systematic inequalities.
-Schools in poorer areas, which generally include children from deprived backgrounds, are neglected, as schools have less funds and cannot financially prioritise these kinds of programs.
+Schools in poorer areas, which generally include children from deprived backgrounds, are neglected because schools have less funds and cannot financially prioritise these kinds of programs.
 Therefore, the systematic neglect of these children then fuels the issue of lack of diversity within our industry – which in turn discourages people belonging to an ethnic minority to change careers later on in life, due to not feeling included and represented in the community.